DigitallyRefined/docker-wireguard-tunnel/example-tls-fly-io.md

 # Example using Docker WireGuard Tunnel with Fly.io

 [Fly.io](https://fly.io/) is a platform to deploy app servers.
-Their free allowance is quite generous and works with Docker WireGuard Tunnels.
+Note that this is a paid service and may [charge for dedicated IP addresses](https://fly.io/docs/about/pricing/#anycast-ip-addresses).

-This assumes that you have already setup [Fly.io account](https://fly.io/), have [installed their command line tool](https://fly.io/docs/hands-on/install-flyctl/) and have entered your credit card details on your Fly.io account (they wont charge unless you [exceed their free allowances](https://fly.io/docs/about/pricing/)).
+This assumes that you have already setup [Fly.io account](https://fly.io/), have [installed their command line tool](https://fly.io/docs/hands-on/install-flyctl/) and have entered your credit card details on your Fly.io account.

 ## Server